discordjs/guide/guide/deployment/README.md

 ## Virtual Private Server

-> Using a VPS or virtual private server is a virtual machine sold as a service by an Internet hosting service.
+> VPS or virtual private server is a virtual machine sold as a service by an Internet hosting service.

 There are a multitude of virtual private servers available, but the most popular ones, and the ones we will be covering in this guide, are: